 Flag the tag as web visiblewithin the tag set up.

 Using rich text, enter the information, description of the tag into the detailfield for that tag.
+This appears under the Tag header, just click the edit button.
+This will also expand the detail window to display the full text in the field.

 You can also add images to the tag web description by uploading the image to onCourse via the Resources > Attachmentsmenu.